raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/recipes/compose-and-pipeline.md

       (value) =>
         fns.reverse().reduce((acc, fn) => fn(acc), value);

-But the principle behaviour is the same: To compose a serie of functions, creating a new one.
-And the value is the same: We cna write samller, single purpose functions and put them together in different ways.
+But the principle behaviour is the same: To compose a series of functions together, creating a new one.
+And the value is the same: We can write smaller, single purpose functions and put them together in different ways.

 ### the semantics of compose